Healthy eating at home is challenging, but it’s not impossible. Here are some tips to make mindful and health-conscious eating easier!

 - Stay hydrated with water or low-sugar drinks.
 Staying hydrated can help you stay full throughout the day.
 Don’t believe us?
 Check out this care manager’s experience drinking a full gallon of water each day.

 - Focus on mindful eating.
 Resist the urge to multitask—step away from your work when you eat.
 Focus on eating mindfully.
 Start by paying attention to the food’s taste, the food’s texture, and how you feel when eating it.

 - Keep a food diary.
 Tracking your food is a great way to keep you aware of everything you eat.
 It can help stop mindless snacking because it shows you just how your caloric intake is stacking up.

 - Use the MyPlate guidelines to ensure your meals are balanced.
 Focus on lean protein, fruits, vegetables, whole grains, and dairy.

 Remember, these tips are just a jumping-off point.
 Even with this guidance, making changes or adjusting to a new routine can be hard—especially if you feel like you’re alone.
 UPMC Health Plan has resources that can help.
-Our health coaching program is available to you at no cost and can help support you on your journey toward healthy eating.
+Our care manager program is available to you at no cost and can help support you on your journey toward healthy eating.